Energetic Nutrition

 Q. Should I expect any additional bleeding while using Vitalzym for fibroids?

 A. Women who are anemic or have heavy periods may experience some additional bleeding while on Vitalzym.
 The enzymes in Vitalzym are a mild blood thinner.
 If you experience additional or heavier bleeding, you may consider reducing your dosage of Vitalzym during your period.
 If you are anemic, consider supplementing with iron temporarily.
 As your fibroids shrink, symptoms such as heavy periods will diminish, and you can continue with the higher doses of Vitalzym during your period.
+You may also consider Energetic B-12 Spray.

-A. Vitalzym does not interfere with hormones directly; therefore, you can start taking them at anytime during your cycle.
+A. Vitalzym does not interfere with hormones directly; therefore, you can start taking them at any time during your cycle.
 If you experience extremely heavy bleeding or are anemic during this time, you may want to start taking Vitalzym after your menses are over.

-Q. Can I take Vitalzym while pregnant?
+Q. Can I take Vitalzym while PREGNANT?

 Q. Can I still get pregnant after I shrink my fibroids with Vitalzym?